danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 Now for the mixin magic.
 In a previous lesson we used "mixins:" to create renamed copies of modules.
 Turns out that "mixins:" can also rename the *signatures* required by a module!
-This is a bit difficult to wrap your head around at first.
+This can be difficult to wrap your head around at first.

 In the cabal file we see: